aptmcl/SupercomputingKhepri/index.md

 Windows, we had to select only those that we knew, in advance, that we could have running in Linux.

-To this end, the plan required the following instalation steps:
+To this end, the plan required the following installation steps:

 1. Install the Julia language
 1. Install the KhepriBase package